cmrust/dotfiles/README.md

 .vimrc, .bashrc, .psqlrc, etc.

-I've decided to start sharing my env rc files, as many others do on GitHub.
-In the process of cleaning them up for presentation I have learned a lot more about how they work.
-Check em out and ask me anything!
+I've decided to share my env rc files.
+Cleaning them up has been a great excersize in learning how they work.
+Rather than publishing _copypasta_, I've been forcing myself to understand each line.
+It's also gotten me to go look up or derive fixes for things I've been bothered by for a while.
+So, enjoy!

 examples
 --------

-*** bashrc ***
+__bashrc__

 One of my favorite customizations so far, has been session independent bash history files: